hicham712/SABR_Implied_Vol/README.md

 ![Project Image](https://github.com/hicham712/SABR_Implied_Vol/blob/main/TSLA_impliedvol.png)

-It is then possible to quote any option on this expiry et and equity with any strike as a parameter.
+It is then possible to quote any option on this expiry and equity with any strike as a parameter.

 This code serves an educating purpose and should not be used to intend profit.